Last updated 3 March 2021

-Great Ocean Road Walk
+Walking the Great Ocean Road

-The tour is the Great Ocean Walk, a three day journey commencing at Apollo Bay, (a few hours drive south of Melbourne) traversing through the Great Otway National Park, along the cliffs from Blanket Bay towards the beautiful Parker Inlet, finishing at the Twelve Apostles.
-When asked what their motivation was for doing the walk, sentiments were similar to those shared by a fellow walker, Anne Stewart.
+The tour is the Great Ocean Walk, a three-day journey commencing at Apollo Bay, (a few hours drive south of Melbourne) traversing through the Great Otway National Park, along the cliffs from Blanket Bay towards the beautiful Parker Inlet, the endpoint, the Twelve Apostles.
+When asked about their motivation for doing the walk, sentiments were similar to those shared by a fellow walker, Anne Stewart.

-The walking pace suits your individual fitness and comfort level.
-A brisk walk at the front of the group, or a leisurely amble at the rear, spliced with many opportunities to get to better know your fellow walkers.
+You choose your walking pace that suits your individual fitness and comfort level.
+A brisk walk at the front of the group, or a leisurely amble at the rear, spliced with many opportunities to learn about your fellow walkers.

-“I enjoy walking but what makes my job so special is when I introduce a new group of people to what the Great Ocean Walk has to offer.
+“I enjoy walking but what makes my job special is when I introduce a new group of people to what the Great Ocean Walk has to offer.
 Showing them the environment, the scenery and all the special things along the way, gives me great job satisfaction,” said Mitch.

 Mitch said it is usually women, similar to our age and professional bracket, who go into a planned group activity like this walk.
 Whereas men tend to do it on their own.